© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Banc Ystrad-wen cairn cemetery is a scheduled monument protected by Cadw under reference BR094.
 View the official record →

-Banc Ystrad-wen cairn cemetery is a Neolithic and Bronze Age funerary monument located in Breconshire, Wales, comprising a group of round cairns positioned on elevated terrain.
+Banc Ystrad-wen cairn cemetery is a Neolithic or Bronze Age funerary monument located in Breconshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR094.

 Banc Ystrad-wen cairn cemetery dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Banc Ystrad-wen cairn cemetery is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR094.